07.

 Friday July 10th

-Acoustic Concert – Dale Rowle and Friends
+Music: Acoustic Concert – Dale Rowle and Friends

-St Faiths Community Centre, Belper lane End | 7pm -9pm
+St Faiths Community Centre, Belper Lane End | 7pm-9pm

 Acoustic Concerts featuring Dale Rowles and friends.